-If you are a GitHub users, all projects are being created using our GitHub App.
-In order to add or remove a project, you need to specify the projects being analyzed on the GitHub App configuration.
+If you are a GitHub user, all projects are being created using our GitHub App.
+In order to add or remove a project, you need to specify the projects to be analyzed on the GitHub App configuration.

-To access the GitHub app configuration, select Manage GitHub App under your profile icon, as shown below.
+To access to the GitHub app configuration, select Manage GitHub App under your My Profile option, as shown below.